\

 Enjoy the sounds of nature; do not cover them up by talking loudly, or worse, listening to music with earbuds.

-• Carry out waste
+• Carry out trash and waste

 Street view?
 No, trail view!
 You can do virtual hikes in the UNESCO Dolomites, thanks to Google Maps.
 Click here to see the areas available for exploration.
 You can click each area (Pelmo, Pale di San Martino, Sciliar etc), then choose one of the routes on the right and click "View on Google Maps" in the the upper left of the window.
 Expand the section with pegman on the lower left to orient yourself and get an overview of the area.
 Just click on the trail (or pegman) and away you go.
 I have mixed feelings about "virtual hiking" but it does offer advantages: it enables hikers to preview trails to determine if they are suitable for their cababilities, and lets those who have hiked them relive their experiences (I enjoy doing that myself).
 Finally, it permits those who are physically (or otherwise) unable to hike them, to see places they would never have been able to see.